House Affordability guide

 • Enter down payment, mortgage rate, and loan term.

-• Enter estimated property tax percent, insurance, and HOA so the monthly payment is not principal and interest only.
+• Enter estimated property tax percent, monthly insurance, and HOA so the monthly payment is not principal and interest only.

 Example walkthrough